 Certainly, increasing customer retention rates by 5% increases profits between 25% and 95%, so this is something you want to do if you want to increase LTV.

 Another best practice, for customer acquisition and retention alike, is to leverage social media, where prospective customers are more likely to respond positively to offers and promotions.
+Due to effective social media management, you’ll be able to not only improve retention but impact customer satisfaction rates, brand awareness, and customer loyalty.

 Last but not least, invest in good customer support.
 Customers who are well taken care of when they most need it are more likely to keep purchasing or renewing their subscriptions, developing loyalty to your brand.